shubham0204/Text2Summary-Android/README.md

 ## More on Text2Summary

-Text2Summary uses two algorithms for extractive text summarization.
+Text2Summary uses the TF-IDF for extractive text summarization.
 Note, this is not abstractive text summarization which use neural networks like the Seq2Seq model.
 As TensorFlow Lite does not support fully the conversion of `Embedding` and `LSTM` layers, we need to use the above mentioned algorithms.
-Both algorithms follow a similar pathway for generating summaries,

 1. The `text` which is given to `TextSummary.summarize()` is broken down into sentences.
 These sentences are further brought down to words ( tokens ).
-2. Using any of the algorithms as given in the `summarizationMode=` argument, a score is calculated for each word.
+2. Using TF-IDF algorithm, a TF-IDF score is calculated for each word.
 3. Next, we take the sum of such scores for all words present in the sentence.
 4. Finally, we take the top N highest scores.
 The corresponding sentences hold most of the information present in the text.
 These sentences are then concatenated and returned as the summary.